auth0/docs/articles/quickstart/spa/vuejs/_includes/_centralized_login.md

 ### Securing the profile route

-Even though we only show the `/profile` route if the user is authenticated, the user could still manually type the URL into the browser and access the page if they have not logged in — although there will be nothing to see.
+Even though the `/profile` route is only shown if the user is authenticated, the user could still manually type the URL into the browser and access the page if they have not logged in — although there will be nothing to see.

-We can add a catch-all rule to the router so that access is only permitted if the user is logged in.
+A catch-all rule can be added to the router so that access is only permitted if the user is logged in.
 If they are not logged in, they will be prompted to log in before being redirected to the location they tried to access in the first place.

 Open `router.js` and add a rule that exhibits this behavior: